rushikanalamwar/react-post-app/README.md

 Here User can create a post and comment on it, this project supports nested comments.

 ## Technologies used:-
--1. react.js
+- react.js
--2.
-Material UI (styling and icons)
+- Material UI (styling and icons)
--3. redux.js
+- redux.js
--4. axios.js
+- axios.js
--5. thunk.js
+- thunk.js
--6.
-React router DOM
+- React router DOM

 ## Steps to follow
--Step 1: Clone the project if you haven't already -Step 2: Use `git checkout master` to switch to master branch in case you are not on `master` branch -Step 3: Always use `git pull` to get the latest project files before starting -Step 4: go to directory `~/post-app`
+- Clone the project if you haven't already
+- Use `git checkout master` to switch to master branch in case you are not on `master` branch
+- Always use `git pull` to get the latest project files before starting
+- go to directory `~/post-app`
--Step 5: run command `npm install`
+- run command `npm install`
--Step 6: make sure the above command is successful -Step 7: run command `npm start` to start the Application -Step 8: server will run on localhost://3000
+- make sure the above command is successful
+- run command `npm start` to start the Application
+- server will run on localhost://3000

 # Getting Started with Create React App